-Email is an incredibly useful communication channel, especially during the holidays when 59% of people prefer to buy online.
+Email is a beneficial communication channel, especially during the holidays when 59% of people prefer to buy online.

-But, to dominate email, you need a strong online presence so can convert leads once they engage with your content.
-Fortunately, there's plenty of handy tools and resources available that can help you build and grow a digital brand.
+But, to dominate email, you need a strong online presence to convert leads once they engage with your content.
+Fortunately, there are plenty of handy tools and resources available to help you build and grow a digital brand.

 Handwritten Notes: A handwritten letter is much more genuine than sending an email or linking a customer to a "thank you" page.
 So, try to have upper management or C-level employees write personalized thank you letters to your customers when appropriate.